 “What do you mean?”
 Michael asked, not quite understanding what was happening.

-“There is no girl,” he said again, thought much slower this time.
+“There is no girl,” he repeated, dragging out the words as if slowing.
 “But you’re too uneducated to pick up on that.
 What kind of girl would want to meet you anyway?
 You barely make enough money to take care of yourself, and you’re never going to be anything but a dirty human putting a strain on the planet.”

 Michael’s head snapped back, and the rest of his body followed suit, landing with a skid on the wet concrete.
 He’d never been punched so hard in his life and there was a weird vibration in his skull.
 Getting up slowly, he raised his fists.

-“Are you kidding me?” the man who had punched him laughed out loud, astonished.
+“Are you kidding me?” the man who had punched him laughed out loud, astonished at Michael’s lack of fear.
 “You really have no idea you’re going to die here, do you?”

-Michael didn’t flinch at the words, but remained at the ready with his fists up in a boxer’s stance.
+Michael didn’t flinch at the words, remaining at the ready with his fists up in a boxer’s stance.